pyk/labs/README.md

 Wait the chain sync for ~24hours, then follow the [Validator Deposit](https://docs.gnosischain.com/node/guide/validator/deposit) guide.

 Reminder to my futureself: Currently I have 32 validators running in Gnosis Chain.

+### Lesson Learned

+- Wait Execution & Consensus nodes to 100% sync before starting a validator.
+Otherwise you will miss a lot of attestations.